Stereoscope: Wheatstone stereoscope

 The earliest stereoscopes, "both with reflecting mirrors and with refracting prisms", were invented by Sir Charles Wheatstone and constructed for him by optician R. Murray in 1832.
 Herbert Mayo shortly described Wheatstone's discovery in his book Outlines of Human Physiology (1833) and claimed that Wheatstone was about to publish an essay about it.
-It was only one of many projects of Wheatstone's and he first presented his findings on 21 June 1838 to the Royal College of London.
+It was only one of many projects of Wheatstone's and he first presented his findings on 21 June 1838 to the Royal Society in London.
 In this presentation he used a pair of mirrors at 45 degree angles to the user's eyes, each reflecting a picture located off to the side.
 It demonstrated the importance of binocular depth perception by showing that when two pictures simulating left-eye and right-eye views of the same object are presented so that each eye sees only the image designed for it, but apparently in the same location, the brain will fuse the two and accept them as a view of one solid three-dimensional object.
 Wheatstone's stereoscope was introduced in the year before the first practical photographic processes became available, so initially drawings were used.
 The mirror type of stereoscope has the advantage that the two pictures can be very large if desired.